(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you go the borrowing route, you'll usually pay fees and a hefty interest rate.
 A pawnbroker typically lends you from 25% to 60% of the item’s resale value.

 You're then given a few months to repay the loan at a very high-interest rate.
 You also stand to lose your asset(s) if you fail to make payments on time.

 If you sell your asset(s), you can expect to get about 50% or less of the asset's real value.
 Pawnshops usually make more money on loans to you than on buying your items outright.

-Qualifying assets could be most anything that has value.
+Qualifying assets could be almost anything that has value.
 But pawn shops are particularly fond of jewelry, artwork, collectible coins and currency, antique guns, and memorabilia.

 9. Taking a Payday Loan

 In an extreme pinch, you could always resort to securing a payday loan.
 As the name indicates, it's a loan that's going to become due on your next payday.